 In the distant past, salad from a salad bar was an invitation to the Emergency Room.
 So many people had trouble with sulfites, restaurant owners were required to post a sign warning of sulfites.
 Rather than scare off people with a sign, most places simply stopped using sulfites on the lettuce.
 Today, salad bars in major restaurant chains are free of added sulfites and the lettuce is clean.
 But you still have to be careful of what you pile on top of your lettuce.
 Avoid pickled peppers, raisins, coconut, garbanzo beans, banana chips and most salad dressings.
 Bring your own dressing (seasoned rice vinegar is safe) or take a chance on the blue cheese dressing which is often clean except for the natural sulfite in the cheese itself.

 Salad can make a good light dinner at home if you fortify it with tomato, apple and avocado slices.
-You can also add plain corn chips or Cheeze It crackers.
+You can also add plain corn chips or plain pita chips.
 For dressing use seasoned rice vinegar or make your own.
 Very few store dressings are safe.
-Exceptions that I like are Smart & Final "First Street" Buttermilk Ranch or Blue Cheese Dressings, both of which are less than $2 a bottle.
+An exception that I like is Smart & Final "First Street" Blue Cheese Dressing, which is less than $2 a bottle.
 If you have leftover meat or chicken from a previous meal, it works well on top of a salad.
 Now you can proudly call it a "Chef's Salad."

 Freshly baked potatoes are sulfite safe and quite filling.
 I find it pretty easy to microwave them for 10 minutes, then put them in a toaster oven to make the skin crispy.
 Fix them with margarine, butter, sour cream, plain yogurt or kefir cheese.
 You can also put crock pot goulash on top of your baked potato for a real Texas treat.